folio-org/stripes/doc/overview.md

 ```
 `stripes-components` has a peer-dependency on `stripes-core`, because it depends on part of the `stripes-core` API -- specifically, the provision of [the Stripes object](dev-guide.md#the-stripes-object).
-`stripes-connect`, and `stripes-logger` do not have a similar peer-dependency: `stripes-core` consumes their APIs rather then vice versa.
+`stripes-connect`, and `stripes-logger` do not have a similar peer-dependency: `stripes-core` consumes their APIs rather than vice versa.